rgalanakis/robgforpps/_pages/one-city.md

 by taking on the most cost-effective projects from Portland Parks & Recreation, like renovating pools and recreation centers.
 PPS could buy part of the property, renovate it using its capital bond raising authority, and hand it back to Parks.

+For another example, with SUN programs being cut in the Parks budget (something which really should already be operated by PPS), PPS could make up those cuts by taking on Parks capital spending, and allow Parks to continue to operate SUN programs.

 Before we argue about whether this makes sense or not, consider how utterly arbitrary the school vs. everything-else caps on property tax rates are.